 Have you ever connected an external monitor to your MacBook only to find the color looks a bit different between the two screens?
 Chances are that the external display was designed with slightly different color settings than the one on your Mac screen, so the colors render differently.
 Usually, calibrating your monitors and using the same color space would be enough to fix this, but there is one small problem.
 The problem is that most of the latest Mac displays use a unique color space called Display P3, made by Apple.

-Color scientists at BenQ have fine-tuned a color mode in the latest DesignVue and PhotoVue monitors designed to minimize the visual differences between your Mac and the external display.
-M-book mode performs precise color matching and is particularly useful for dual-monitor use, where your MacBook display and external monitor work together.
+To solve this, color scientists at BenQ have fine-tuned a M-book color mode in the latest DesignVue PD and PhotoVue SW monitors designed to minimize the visual differences between Mac displays and external displays.
+M-book mode performs precise color matching when you want a larger display that has the same color and it is particularly useful for dual-monitor use, where your MacBook® display and external monitor work together.

 Color plays a crucial role in things we use and buy, and for those who design items like these for a living, ensuring color is accurately applied and displayed is a key aspect of their work.
 With most of the steps in the design process now being executed digitally, designers are relying more heavily on their computers and monitors to guarantee the accurate display of colors.
 In order to ensure the highest level of color accuracy, designers have to first familiarize themselves with a tiny set of data called ICC Profile, which plays a small yet decisive role in the design process.